mendix/docs/content/best-practices/architecture/integration/central-data.md

 ## 1 Introduction

-The central data pattern is an integration pattern that stores a combined set of data in order to re-distribute it to other systems.
-It has an API, some logic, a data-base and some UX for configuration and error management.
-I.e. it is a system or a Mendix app, with the purpose to facilitate integration solutions that are hard to do as Services, Events or Files.
+The central data pattern is an integration pattern that stores a combined set of data in order to redistribute it to other systems.
+It has an API, some logic, a database, and some UX for configuration and error management.
+This pattern involves a system or a Mendix app who purpose is to facilitate integration solutions that are hard to do as services, events, or files.

-Data warehouses and Data Lakes provide an enterprise scale version this pattern.
-But that does not mean that small, local or departmental solutions are not very helpful for the local integration needs.
-In fact we see that when Microservices replace a large monolith, there is often a good reason to have both a Dashboard app for log-on, and a "Shared Data App" (SDA), see sections below.
+Data warehouses (DWH) and data lakes provide an enterprise-scale version this pattern.
+However, that does not mean that small, local, or departmental solutions are unhelpful for local integration needs.
+In fact, it is clear that when microservices replace a large monolith, there is often a good reason to have both a dashboard app for login as well as a shared data app (for details, see the [Typical Central Data Patterns](#tcdp) section below).

 The central data pattern reflects the ability to do the following: